playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 }
 ```

 `useState` is what React uses to store data that is set by the user.
-It's first argument (that we're passing a string into) is used to set the initial value.
+Its first argument (that we're passing a string into) is used to set the initial value.

 We're then using [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to convert the returned array into two variables.
 Another way to write this code is: